Watch Good Morning America live

 How would you like to be seen by 5 million people, live on American TV?
-Well simply head down to New York’s Times Square, stand in the background while they film ABC’s daily TV show ‘Good Morning America live at ABC’s Times Square studio … and wave!
+Well simply head down to New York’s Times Square, stand in the background and watch Good Morning America live at ABC’s Times Square studio … and wave!

 Generally it’s a sea of bright neon placards saying stuff like “Hi Mom”, but I found the colder it was the better as that reduced the size of the crowds.
-This is where I got the chance to appear right in the front row as the camera panned round with a little mention from George Stephanopoulos himself.
+This is where I got the chance to appear right in the front row as the camera panned round.
+Even getting a little mention from George Stephanopoulos himself.

 Alternatively there’s the ‘Today’ programme at the Rockerfeller Plaza in-between 48th and 49th.
 A similar set-up with a view of the studio and outside sketches but GMA’s was one my route to work and felt a bit more accessible.

-- Check out the GMA website on your iPad/laptop the next day so you can film the screen to prove you were on the TV when you get back home.
-However if you wait until you get back to the UK the GMA website won’t let you watch the video as you are then outside of the United States.
+5. Check out the GMA website on your iPad/laptop the next day so you can film the screen to prove you were on the TV.
+However if you wait until you get back to the UK the GMA website won’t let you watch the video as you are then outside of the USA.
 If using your phone the website might instead direct you to the ‘Watch ABC’ app on the Apple Store.
-However your phone might try to direct you back to the UK App Store … which doesn’t contain the ‘Watch ABC’ app. 🙁 So see how you get on while still out in the USA.Alternatively sign up with Hulu for a free trial and watch the show when it appears online on their site… although once again you can’t appear to access this website back in the UK unless you’re clever and know about VPN or Smart DNS access.
+But then your phone might try to direct you back to the UK App Store … which doesn’t contain the ‘Watch ABC’ app. 🙁 So see how you get on while still out in the USA.Alternatively sign up with Hulu for a free trial and watch the show when it appears online on their site.
+Although once again you can’t appear to access this website back in the UK unless you’re clever and know about VPN or Smart DNS access.
 This YouTube video by vpvMentor – How to unblock Hulu – might be able to help.